ob-yekt/simpleskills/README.md

 6. **Defense**: Take hits in armor to equip improved gear.
 7. **Slaying**: Slay mobs with melee weapons to become a feared warrior.
 8. **Ranged**: Master bows, crossbows, and tridents.
-9. **Enchanting**: Enhance your gear with level-locked enchantments like Mending.
+9. **Enchanting**: Enhance your gear with anvil level-locked enchantments like Mending.
 10. **Alchemy**: Brew potions with boosted durations as you rise through tiers.
 11. **Smithing**: Repair and upgrade gear with unmatched efficiency.
 12. **Cooking**: Cook meals that restore more hunger and saturation.